untapped-inc/sema-docs/docs/getting-started.md

 Your database is now ready.

+To learn more about the database schema, please [click here](/the-database-schema).

 ## Configurations

 Before you can start running the clients and the server, you will need to first set the property values in the configuration file.